kushal433/Transliterating-Gloves/README.md

 difficulty.

 # Problem Statement
-• Communication between deaf-mute and a normal person has always been a challenging task which creates very little room for them to communicate effectively.
-• Sign language is a non-verbal form of intercourse which is found amongst deaf communities in world.
+  Communication between deaf-mute and a normal person has always been a challenging taskwhich creates very little room for them to communicate effectively.Sign language is a non-verbal form of intercourse which is found amongst deaf communities in world.
 The languages do not have a common origin and hence is difficult to interpret.
-• Our project has been designed to provide solution to these problems.
+Our project has been designed to provide solution to these problems.
 We are converting sign language into text and audio form which will help deaf and dumb people to communicate effectively.
-• The deaf and dumb person is largely dependent on a family because they get economically and emotional support from the family.
+ The deaf and dumb person is largely dependent on a family because they get economically and emotional support from the family.
 Our project has been designed to provide solutions to the problems faced by the deaf and dumb people in real world.